shyamsridhar123/generative-ai-for-beginners-experimentpod/01-introduction-to-genai/README.md

 A: 3, an LLM is non-deterministic, the response vary, however, you can control its variance via a temperature setting.
 You also shouldn't expect it to do things perfectly, it's here to do the heavy-lifting for you which often means you get a good first attempt at something that you need to gradually improve.

-## Great Work!
-Continue the Journey

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 2 where we will look at how to [explore and compare different LLM types](../02-exploring-and-comparing-different-llms/README.md?WT.mc_id=academic-105485-koreyst)!